jrief/django-formset/docs/source/model-collections.rst

 	    collection_class = UserCollection
 	    template_name = 'form-collection.html'

-and added to the ``urlpatterns`` to usual way.
-The template referenced by that view shall contain HTML with something like this:
+and added to the ``urlpatterns`` in the usual way.
+The template referenced by that view shall contain HTML with containing something such as:

 .. code-block:: django